 Failure to uphold data security will not only result in a rather hefty fine but may also lead to a damaged reputation.

 Work Oversight – Task Management

-If someone is absent in a bureau or accountancy firm, the workload must be passed onto another team member because unlike other industries they can’t afford to miss a client’s payroll.
+If someone is absent in a bureau or accountancy firm, the workload needs passing onto another team member because unlike other industries, they can’t afford to miss a client’s payroll.

 But without the right tools, it’s incredibly difficult to have visibility over the workload and the additional tasks often seem to be sprung rather than planned.

 Offering a payroll service means having the flexibility to run the payroll for a potentially huge range of employers across varying industries and with differing requirements.

 Factors such as the Construction Industry Scheme (CIS), Automatic Enrolment, pay scales or ‘spines’ and expatriate employment all bring their own complexities to payroll which in turn has resulted in a large number of businesses looking to outsource.

 Having the right tools to provide oversight, manage payroll tasks across your team and segment your clients into ‘processing’ groups according to their complexity is essential in a bureau payroll solution.

 If bureaux and accountants are unable to accommodate the rise in demand and meet the specialist requirements, customers will undoubtedly turn elsewhere.

 Due to the number of payrolls handled each week, the processes become prone to human error.